 - Providing emotional support during the transition from rehabilitation to the community, often a difficult time for both patients and families

-- If you or your family member does not wish to have a mentor while at Magee, you may ask for a mentor after discharge by contacting the mentor office.
+- If you, or your family member, does not wish to have a mentor while at Magee, you may ask for a mentor after discharge by contacting the mentor office.
 We also have various options for post-discharge support groups with mentors.
-Please call the mentor office at 215-587-3411 for more information.

-There are several peer support groups that are facilitated by volunteers who have successfully adjusted to their disabilities.
-These diverse groups of trained peer mentors offer personal experience in addition to providing support, reassurance and helpful, practical tips.
-Mentors are available with various life experiences, types of injury or disability, and backgrounds.
+There are several peer support groups that are facilitated by volunteers or care givers who are living successfully with a disability.
+These diverse groups of peers offer personal experience in addition to providing support, reassurance and helpful, practical tips.

 Get in Touch